EDUCATIONAL TRAVEL

 Overnight in expeditiona style tents.
 (B,L,D)

 Day 11.
 Sep 16.
-Drive back towards the central part of the Gobi Desert.
-Overnight at ger camp.
+Drive towards the central part of the Gobi Desert.

 This morning, drive back towards the central part of the Gobi Desert, reaching your ger camp located in the foothills of the Gobi Gurvansaikhan mountains.